curityio/istio-demo-installation/README.md

 ## Deploy the Curity Identity Server

-In a terminal, move to the curity-deployment folder and execute these commands:
+Execute these commands to deploy a SQL database and the Identity Server to the cluster:

 - ./deploy-mysql.sh
 - ./deploy-idsvr.sh